jikno/deadbase/readme.md

 ### Root Token

-If the `DEADBASE_MASTER_PASSWORD` env var is set when DeadBase starts up, all create database operations will have to send up an `Authentication` header containing the value of the said env var.
+If the `DEADBASE_MASTER_PASSWORD` env var is set when DeadBase starts up, the following operations will have to send up an `Authentication` header containing the value of the said env var:

+- Creating a new database
+- Deleting an existing database
+- Changing the database-specific auth token

 ## Methodology

 Each deadbase instance can have an unlimited number of databases.
 Each database can have an unlimited number of collections.
 Each collection can have an unlimited number of documents.

 A document represents an actual document on the deadbase hard drive.
 Each document must have an id.
-These are the steps deadbase takes to determine the id of a particular document.
-- The value of the document property matching the `idField` query parameter is used.
-- If the `idField` query parameter was not specified, the value of the document's `id` field is used.
-- If the document doesn't have an `id` field, a random uuid is used.
+If the document body does not have an `id` field on it, one is created automatically and given the value of a uuid.

 ## REST API